 As the latter’s operational zone (700 hectares, including 300 hectares of public land) is one of the intervention zones of the SAU within which it has limited control over land, it plays both a coordinatory role and, in some cases, an operational role there – within the wider context of a territorial vision covering the entire area.

 Specifically, the SAU coordinates public and private projects, with the role of project manager and sole point of access to the authorities, using an approach of co-construction and support for project owners.
 In some cases, the SAU can initiate and implement projects itself, if necessary through land control (e.g. Citroën-Yser).
-The SAU can undertake the management of public projects, relating to infrastructure for example, based on the principle of subsidiarity, i.e. if its involvement is found to add value compared to that of other public operators.
+The SAU can undertake the management of public projects, relating to infrastructure for example, based on the principle of subsidiarity, i.e. if its involvement is found to add value compared to that of other public operators (examples: the construction of the new Magasin 4 concert venue, a regional sports facility, fire stations and an integrated support centre for vulnerable drug users).